 can WILL you go?

-Whether you’re downsizing as a solo, couple or even a family, you need to think about how small you’re willing to go.
-Take a few days to visit van or RV dealerships or even RV shows to get a feel of different sizes and floor plans.
+Whether you’re wanting to downsize as a solo, couple or even a family, think about how small you’re willing to go.
+Take a few days to visit van, RV dealerships and RV shows to get a feel of different sizes and floor plans.
 Also, join various social media channels and Facebook group pages to research van life and how other van lifer’s are doing it.

-If you already are RVing, visit other van lifers to get tips and advice on everything from layouts, sleeping quarters, clothing and food storage, meal preparation, to driving.
+If you already are RVing and wanting to downsize to a smaller RV or van, visit others to get tips and advice.
+Everything from layouts, sleeping quarters, clothing and food storage, meal preparation, to driving will change your perspective totally.

 Try it out for size!